-The Methodology Specification report outlines the methods that are employed in the Pilot Project.
-The report details the models and assumptions that are used by the software that is used in the analysis.
-Details from the input specification report are presented in Appendix E.4
+The Methodology Specification report outlines the methods that are employed in the pilot study.
+The report details the models and assumptions that are used by the software that was chosen for the study.
+Details from the Input Specification report are presented in Appendix E.4.